Spectory/sql_dev/README.md

   end
 ```

 Many-to-many relations require an intimidate tables.
-So if a Student can take many courses & each course has many students - we need to such table one.
+So if a Student can take many courses & each course has many students - we need to create such table.
 Note that at intimidate tables, id column is not mandatory.
 ```Ruby
   class CreateCoursesStudents < ActiveRecord::Migration
     def change